wxs/cherylhsu.ca/content/post/2020-11-06-commitment-to-calling.md

 ---
 This marks the beginning of my journey to capture reflections on what I’ve been naming my **“self-directed masters”** --  a permission space I’ve gifted myself to devote to unadulterated learning and self-actualization.
 Perhaps you ask: why do you need permission to learn Cheryl?

 A myriad of reasons.
 Because I find it so easy to prioritize and rationalize paid “work” over learning.
 Because I live in a culture where I have to pay for or earn the opportunity to indulge in formalized education, to follow the call of curiosity and resonance.
-Because permission for me is a consensual agreement I’ve made with myself: it is *actualized* commitment.
+Because permission for me is a consensual agreement I’ve made with myself: it is *actualized* commitment to get to know myself.

 As a self-professed commitment-phobe, I appreciate this conception of unconditional commitment right now: